-Is it time to replace your water heater?
-Service Experts Heating & Air Conditioning is here with a couple signs to look for when choosing whether it’s time to purchase a new water heating system.
+Is your water heater in need of replacing?
+Service Experts Heating & Air Conditioning is here with a couple indicators to look for when choosing whether it’s time to invest in a new water heating system.

-If your water heater receives routine maintenance, you can expect it to last around ten years, depending on the number of occupants in a home.
-Once your water heater hits 10 years, it’s probably time to seriously discuss replacement, especially before a leak occurs.
+If your water heater gets routine maintenance, you can expect it to last around ten years, depending on the number of occupants in a home.
+Once your water heater reaches 10 years, it’s likely time to seriously discuss replacement, especially before a leak happens.

-Thundering or thumping sounds coming from your water heater can be a sign that deposit has built up on the foundation of the tank.
-This means your water heating system will be less efficient and will have to use more gas or electricity to heat your water, creating higher water heating bills.
-It also means that the extra time spent heating your water could produce more damage on your tank, which could cause cracks or leaks.
+Thundering or banging sounds coming from your water heater can be an indicator that sediment has built up on the foundation of the tank.
+This means your water heating system will be less efficient and will require more gas or electricity to heat your water, creating higher water heating bills.
+It also means that the excess time spent heating your water could produce more damage on your tank, which could cause cracks or leaks.

 If you notice water around your water heater tank, you could have a leak.
 Ask an expert plumber to come out and inspect your system and they can give you a quote on a new water heater if necessary.